johnnynunez/Mooncake/doc/en/p2p-store.md

 ```go
 func (store *P2PStore) DeleteReplica(ctx context.Context, name string) error
 ```
 Stops other nodes from pulling the file from the local node.
+After calling this function, it is safe to modify/delete the memory region reserved for this file.
 - `ctx`: Golang Context reference.
 - `name`: The file registration name, ensuring uniqueness within the cluster.